 🍶Storage

-Store in an airtight container and refrigerate.
-Enjoy within two-three days.
+Store your cucumber salad in an airtight container and refrigerate.
+Enjoy within 2-3 days.

 💭Top tip